LWRGitHub/LWRGitHub.github.io/README.md

 # Portfolio Website
 This is my portfolio website that shows of my skills as a software engineer, as well as provides information on my self such as my resume & contact info.
-I hope you enjoy it as much as me!
+I have been able to turn this Basic HTML/CSS tutorial from [CodeCademy.com](https://www.codecademy.com/learn/make-a-website) into something so much more by turning the entire site into a React.js app.
+I hope you like it!

 **[View Website](https://lwrgithub.github.io)**